smithy-lang/smithy/designs/defaults-and-model-evolution.md

 * map: an empty map
 * enum, intEnum, union: The unknown variant.
 These types SHOULD define an unknown variant to account for receiving unknown members.
+* union: The unknown variant.
+Client code generators for unions SHOULD define an unknown variant to account for newly added members.
 * structure: an empty structure, if possible, otherwise a deserialization error.
-* union: a deserialization error.

 ### Default value serialization